-Kia Ceed hatchback - MPG, running costs & CO2
+Kia Ceed review - MPG, running costs & CO2

-If you plan to cover lots of miles, the diesel Ceed could pay off because the entry-level manual manages 62.8mpg while emitting 120-124g/km.
-Once again, both have comparatively high BiK rates, especially factoring in the surcharge on diesels.
+If you plan to cover lots of miles and don’t mind looking for something on the used market, the now-discontinued diesel Ceed could pay off because the entry-level manual manages 62.8mpg while emitting 120-124g/km.
+Once again, both manual and automatic variants have comparatively high BiK rates, especially factoring in the surcharge on diesels.

-Petrol-engined cars are subject to the standard rate in VED (annual car tax), while diesels get a slightly lower rate because they’re classed as hybrids.
+Petrol-engined cars are subject to the standard rate in VED (annual car tax), while diesels get a slightly lower rate, thanks to the mild-hybrid technology that lies onboard.

 Insurance groups

-Insurance groups for the Ceed 1.0-litre are eight to nine depending on trim while the 1.5-litre petrol sits in groups 15 or 18.
+Insurance ratings for the Ceed 1.0-litre were group eight to nine depending on trim, so the 1.5-litre petrol will be more costly to insure, sitting in groups 14 or 15.
 The diesel model is in group 12-15.
 These groups have crept up somewhat from the previous-generation Ceed but are still, on average, slightly lower than for an equivalent Volkswagen Golf.

 Warranty

-As mentioned above, Kia’s seven-year/100,000-mile warranty is still one of the longest in the industry, giving owners peace of mind that they won’t have to cover costly repairs for most of the car’s life.
+Kia’s seven-year/100,000-mile warranty remains one of the longest in the industry, giving owners peace of mind that they won’t have to cover costly repairs for most of the car’s life.
 And even if you sell your Ceed, the remainder of the warranty is transferable to the next owner, helping to improve resale values.

 Servicing

 In April 2018, Kia launched a new servicing scheme called Kia Care that allows customers to buy a set number of services to cover maintenance for up to five years.
 Covering the Ceed’s servicing for three years costs from around £400 and for five years from £750.
-Once over three years old, Kia can also add MoTs to a service for £35.
+Once over three years old, Kia can also add MoTs to a service for well under £50.

 Which Is Best?